BoundlessHR/job-mobile-api/README.md

 ### Bonus task (NOT mandatory)

 - Implement more filters using the API.
-- Allow users to signup.
-- Implement search for Jobs by title or creation date.
 - Allow users to signup and upload CVs through your application.

 ## Review process